shreshtapadala/SmartMaps/README.md

 - <b> Screenshot of results of navigation for Start location : Kukatpalli and End Location : LB Nagar and travel mode is Bike. </b> (Calculate Route Button)

 ![travel_mode_bike](https://github.com/shreshtapadala/SmartMaps/assets/109150089/2e89598a-c4bf-434c-926d-3690d41e3e19)
+For this project, I've assumed that the carbon footprint is 120 grams per km for a bike.

 <br>
 <br>